 Living Stromatolites are no longer widely distributed.
 There are only two well-developed marine Stromatolite areas in the world: in the Bahamas and at Hamelin Pool in the Shark Bay area of Western Australia.

 Hamelin Pool is home to the most extensive living Stromatolite system in the world: the organisms thrive in the area’s hypersaline water, which is twice as salty as normal seawater.

 Australia’s marine Stromatolites are protected: they're part of the Hamelin Pool Marine Nature Reserve, which lies within the UNESCO World Heritage listed Shark Bay.
 The adjacent Hamelin Station Reserve is now owned by Bush Heritage Australia.

 Hamelin Pool is perfect for Stromatolites because it’s hypersaline.
 Sea grass forms a ‘barrier’ between Hamelin Pool and the rest of the ocean, preventing ocean circulation, which would dilute the super-salty water.(3)

 But sea grass meadows are being damaged by the runoff caused by floods and extreme temperature events.
 Climate change is likely to lead to more frequent tropical storms and more frequent flooding events in the area,(4) threatening the Stromatolites of Hamelin Pool.

 Human interference is another threat.
 To protect the delicate structures, visitors are restricted to the boardwalk.
 From here they may be underwhelmed: Stromatolites look a little like cow pats from that vista.
-But, as our Science Fellow and Stromatolite expert Dr. Erica Suosaari says “underwater, the shapes, the sizes and the different mat surfaces are overwhelming in their variety…you feel like you’re in you in a Precambrian world!”.
+But, as Stromatolite expert Dr. Erica Suosaari says “underwater, the shapes, the sizes and the different mat surfaces are overwhelming in their variety…you feel like you’re in you in a Precambrian world!”.

 What's Bush Heritage doing?